hintron/slurm_quickstart/README.md

 At this point, you want to duplicate your newly-configured Debian droplet.

 In [Digital Ocean][6], click the `Images` tab and then the `Snapshots` tab.
 Select the `debian-1` droplet you just created.
-Name it `debian-2` and click `Take Snapshot`.
+Click `Take Snapshot`.

-Once the snapshot is complete, create another droplet like before, except during the `Choose an Image` part, select the newly-created snapshot.
+Once the snapshot is complete, create another droplet like before, except during the `Choose an image` section, select the newly-created snapshot under the `Snapshots` tab.

 In a separate terminal, SSH into `debian-2` as `root` and update your password.